hubuum/hubuum-python/docs/configuration.md

 ## Database Access

-- `HUBUUM_DATABASE_BACKEND`: Sets the database backend.
+- `HUBUUM_DATABASE_ENGINE`: Sets the database engine.
 Defaults to "django.db.backends.postgresql".
 - `HUBUUM_DATABASE_NAME`: Sets the name of the database.
 Defaults to "hubuum".
 - `HUBUUM_DATABASE_USER`: Sets the database user.
 Defaults to "hubuum".
 - `HUBUUM_DATABASE_PASSWORD`: Sets the password for the database user.
 Defaults to `None`.